NickDePalma4/C-Programs/simple-shell/README.md

 The shell executable is named `sish`, and the source code is located in `sish.c`.

+## Compilation

+To compile the shell, use the following command:

+         gcc sish.c –o sish -Wall -Werror -std=gnu99

 ## Usage

 1. The shell runs continuously and displays a prompt when waiting for input.
 The prompt is exactly `sish> `, including the space after the greater than sign.
 For example: